 Prerequisites, one year of high school algebra and one year of high school geometry.
 This is a course in algebra covering the elementary concepts of algebra through quadratic equations.
 Emphasis is placed on the function concept.
-Systems of linear equations are considered.
+Systems of linear equations are considered. - MATH 24.

-MATH 24.
 COLLEGE ALGEBRA.
 Five hours credit.

 Prerequisite, MATH 23 or a full year of modern, second-year high school algebra.
 This course is basically a treatment of quadratic, exponential, and logarithmic functions.
 The systems of integers, rational numbers, real numbers, and complex numbers are included.
-Some topics from matrices and the theory of equations are included.
+Some topics from matrices and the theory of equations are included. - MATH 25.

-MATH 25.
 PLANE TRIGONOMETRY.
 Five hours credit.

 Prerequisite, MATH 24.
-This is a course in modern plane trigonometry which emphasizes the circular functions and their applications.
+A combined course in analytic geometry and calculus. emphasizes the circular functions and their applications.
 The inverse trigonometric functions and trigonometric identities are emphasized.
-Complex numbers are covered through DeMoivre's theorem.

-MATH 31.
-CALCULUS WITH ANALYTIC GEOMETRY I. Five hours
+Complex numbers are covered through DeMoivre's theorem. - MATH 31.
+CALCULUS WITH ANALYTIC GEOMETRY I. Five hours credit.
+Prerequisite, MATH 25.

-Prerequisites, MATH 24 and 25.
 A combined course in analytic geometry and calculus.
-Fundamental principles of beginning analytic geometry including dif-ferent forms of the equations of a straight line are developed.
-Elementary phases of both differential and integral calculus, along with various applications of these subjects are considered.
+Fundamental principles of beginning analytic geometry including different forms of the equations of a straight line are developed.
+Elementary phases of both differential and integral calculus, along with various applications of these subjects are considered. - MATH 32.

-MATH 32.
 CALCULUS WITH ANALYTIC GEOMETRY II.
 Five hours credit.